 - Photo resizing sites

 Some of these digital photo enlargement options are easy and intuitive, while others require extra editing and advanced technical skills.

 How to use photo editing tools to enlarge photos digitally without sacrificing quality?
 Should you use Photoshop or let AI do all the work for you?

-Consider Image Quality Of Your Starting File
+Consider the Image Quality Of Your Starting File

-Before you jump right into editing software or instant resizing websites, consider the photo file you have—its limits due to quality.
+Before you jump right into editing software or instant resizing websites, consider the photo file you have— its limits due to quality.

-Resizing results will depend on:
+Resizing results will depend on the following:

 - Original image resolution